darkrenaissance/darkfi/doc/src/zkas/examples/sapling.md

 We check that the secret key $x$ corresponds to a public key $P$.
-Usually, we do public key derivation my multiplying our secret key with a genera tor $G$, which results in a public key:
+Usually, we do public key derivation my multiplying our secret key with a generator $G$, which results in a public key:

 $$ P = xG $$